nonomal/Olares/README.md

 - **Development tools**: Comprehensive development tools for effortless application development and porting.

 ## Project Navigation
+> We are currently migrating the code of subprojects from other repositories within the organization to this repository.
+This process may take a few months.
+Once completed, you will be able to get a comprehensive view of the Olares system through this repository.

 This section lists the main directories in the Olares repository: